AlexandreAbraham/frontiers2013/reviews.rst

 the script to run in decent time.
 Resampling being a non-trivial operation, we believed that providing the code could really help.

-As we resampled ADHD by our side, it is less necessary to get into details so now spatial resampling is only mentioned in the introduction.
-Temporal resampling is not mentioned because it should be used carefully: the method used to compress time series depends on the model used afterward to analyze data.
+Temporal resampling is not mentioned because it should be used carefully: the method used to compress time series can have an impact on the model used afterward to analyze data.
 This is beyond the scope of this manuscript.

 Other comments: Searchlight balls
 ---------------------------------